FeatureToggleStudy/halfpipe-docs/content/rollback/_index.md

 * History in the git repo

 #### Cons
-* Takes time, your entire pipeline must run trough for the deploy to happen
+* Takes time, your entire pipeline must run through for the deploy to happen

 ## Using CF

-Our deploy plugin makes sure that the last deploy version is kept around in CF.
+Our deploy plugin makes sure that the last deployed version is kept around in CF.
 To rollback the app `myAwesomeApp` simply

 ```bash